Understanding how to manage your Mailchimp audience will give you greater control over your data and how to use it.

 Pro Tip: Archive your unsubscribed contacts so your unsubscribed contacts don’t count towards your monthly plan limit.

 A non-subscribed contact is a customer who has interacted with you, usually through your store but hasn’t opted in to receive email marketing campaigns.
-They also can come from an integration, a manual import or from a forwarded email to your Mailchimp Inbox.
+They also can come from integration, a manual import, or a forwarded email to your Mailchimp Inbox.

 You can identify a non-subscribed contact by the lack of a badge in the email marketing column of your contact table.

 These contacts do count toward your monthly plan limit and as with the unsubscribed contacts, they can receive ads, postcards, and transactional emails but not marketing emails.